 Whether you drive a passenger car, minivan, CUV, SUV, or Light Truck, we have the exact tire to suit your needs.
 Falken’s tires are time-tested on the street, racetrack and off-road, and come up first every time, every day.
 Go with the capability and the strength of experience when selecting your new set of tires.
 It’s time for Falken.
 To begin your search, select a category below for in-depth tire features and benefits.

 Proper Inflation & Fuel Economy

-Ensure maximum performance and a long life from your tires by checking the air pressures at least once a month and set them to the vehicle manufacturer’s recommended pressure(s) listed on the vehicle’s tire placard or in your owner’s manual.
+Ensure maximum performance and long life from your tires by checking the air pressures at least once a month and set them to the vehicle manufacturer’s recommended pressure(s) listed on the vehicle’s tire placard or in your owner’s manual.
 Always check and adjust your air pressure when your tires are cold, preferably first thing in the morning before driving.
 Never release air pressure from tires when they are hot.
 Wait until the tires cool down and recheck, adding air or releasing as required.
 Falken endorses the use of nitrogen in your tires because it helps your tires maintain optimal pressure for longer periods of time and reduces the amount of moisture inside of the tire and wheel assembly.